ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Widespread use of git reduces the exposure to a system failure because the primary repository is replicated in multiple locations.
 This includes hosted web pages; the content of web pages is maintained as a branch in the main repository.
-Maintaining a mirror of a repository that is hosted on GitHub is relatively simple and might be considered as a way to provide a backup for the primary repository.
+As specified in {{?GH-CONFIG=I-D.ietf-git-github-wg-configuration}}, maintaining a mirror of a repository hosted on GitHub provides IETF-hosted backups for WG repositories.

 However, other information maintained on GitHub is more vulnerable to loss.
 This includes issues and discussion on those issues, discussion and reviews of